TriGranit: History and projects

-2018 Revetas, a specialist real estate investment manager focusing on the Central and Eastern Europe (‘CEE’) region, together with funds managed by Goldman Sachs Asset Management, has acquired TriGranit from TPG Real Estate, the real estate platform of global alternative asset firm TPG.
+In 2018, Revetas, a specialist real estate investment manager focusing on the Central and Eastern Europe (‘CEE’) region, together with funds managed by Goldman Sachs Asset Management, has acquired TriGranit from TPG Real Estate, the real estate platform of global alternative asset firm TPG.

 By the acquisition of the TriGranit portfolio, Revetas and TriGranit aims to align in the future Revetas’ outstanding investment, acquisition, and fund management know-how with TriGranit's more than 20 years of development experience to create further exceptional, REAL estates on the Central European real-estate market.

-Meanwhile, the construction of Millennium Gardens office building in Budapest has been started.
+In 2018, the construction of Millennium Gardens office building in Budapest has been started.